St. Mary's University (Calgary)

 St. Mary’s University is a private Catholic university in Calgary, Alberta.
 A teaching and research university, St. Mary's is accredited by Alberta Advanced Education as an "Independent Academic Institution" and offers degrees in the liberal arts, sciences and education.
 The university has 1025 full-time students, 80 full-time and part-time faculty, and an average class size of 25.

-Administration

-Dr. Sinda Vanderpool became St. Mary’s fourth president and vice-chancellor on July 1, 2022.
+History

+St. Mary's University was founded as St. Mary's College in 1986.
+In 1993, John Thompson was appointed Executive director of the college.

+It became St. Mary's University College in 2004 and adopted its current name in 2014.

+In May 2026, St. Mary's will launch its first graduate program, a Master of Education with a Specialization in Catholic Leadership degree, offered fully online.